Strict independence: Introduction and preliminaries

-We proceed to drawing conclusions on types co-dominated by generically stable types.
+We proceed to drawing conclusions on types co-dominated by generically stable types in dependent theories.
 In particular, we prove that any Morley sequence in such a type is strict (hence is a witness), Theorem \ref{thm:dombystable-strict}.
 As a corollary, one sees that non-forking is symmetric on realizations of such types, Corollary \ref{cor:dombystable-symm}.

 Section \ref{sec:My-weight-problem} is devoted to notions of weight arising from the concepts of non-forking and independence studied here.
 In particular, we characterize strong dependence (resp., dependence) in terms of the appropriate weight being almost finite (resp., bounded).